pemcg/manageiq-automation-howto-guide/chapter7/using_tags_from_automate.md

 ```
 Note that tag and category names must be lower-case (optionally) with underscores, with a maximum length of 30 characters.
 The tag and category descriptions can be free text.

-We can assign a category/tag to an object (in this case a VM)...
+We can assign a category/tag to an object (in this case a VM):

 ```ruby
 vm = $evm.root['vm']
 vm.tag_assign("data_center/london")
 ```

-or we can remove a category/tag from an object...
+or we can remove a category/tag from an object:

 ```ruby
 vm = $evm.root['vm']
 vm.tag_unassign("data_center/paris")
 ```

-We can test whether an object (in this case a user group) is tagged with a particular tag...
+We can test whether an object (in this case a user group) is tagged with a particular tag:

 ```ruby
 ci_owner = 'engineering'